atlassian/conartist/README.md

   the second is the argument to be passed into the item if it's a function.
 This is similar to how you'd pass options to `babel` or `eslint` plugins.
 - `function` that is executed in place with no arguments.
-- `string` that it attempts to `require` it.
+- `string` that it attempts to `require`.
 You can also do this yourself to ensure that relative paths resolve as you intend.
 - `object` that is used as-is.
 This is what each item in the config `array` is normalized to.